Key Takeaways

 Simple: higher profit margins.
 A dealer might make 3-5% selling bullion coins but 30-100%+ selling "rare" numismatic coins.
 The collectible premium is largely subjective, and when you sell, you often get far less than you paid.
 Stick to standard bullion for IRA purposes.

-Find a Trustworthy Gold IRA Company
+Find a Company You Can Trust

 Thomas Richardson